rafaelrinaldi/unicorn/README.md

 </table>

 ## Installation
-Unicorn is available though NPM, so all you have to do is:
+Unicorn is available through NPM, so all you have to do is:

 	npm install unicorn